lammps/lammps/doc/src/fix_orient_eco.rst

 experience a synthetic force as its surrounding is that of an oriented single crystal and thermal fluctuations are masked by the parameter eta.
 Near the grain boundary however, the gradient is nonzero and synthetic force terms are computed.
-The orientation file specifies the perfect oriented crystal basis vectors for the two adjoining crystals.
-The first three lines for the energetically penalized and the last three lines for the energetically favored grain assuming u0 is positive.
-For negative u0 this is reversed.
-With the rcut parameter, the size of the region around each atom which is used in the order parameter computation is defined.
+The orientationsFile specifies the perfect oriented crystal basis vectors for the two adjoining crystals.
+The first three lines (line=row vector) for the energetically penalized and the last three lines for the energetically favored grain assuming u0 is positive.
+For negative u0, this is reversed.
+With the rcut parameter, the size of the region around each atom which is used in the order parameter computation is defined. rcut must be smaller than the interaction range of the MD potential.
 It should at least include the nearest neighbor shell.
 For high temperatures or low angle grain boundaries, it might be beneficial to increase rcut in order to get a more precise identification of the atoms surrounding.
-However, computation time will increase as more atoms considered in the order parameter and force computation.
+However, computation time will increase as more atoms are considered in the order parameter and force computation.
 It is also worth noting that the cutoff radius must not exceed the communication distance for ghost atoms in LAMMPS.
 Currently however, the method stores results for order parameter and force computations in statically allocated arrays to increase efficiency such that the user is limited to 24 nearest neighbors.
 This is more than enough in most applications.
+With orientationsFile, the
-With file, the input file for the 6 oriented crystal basis vectors is specified.
+6 oriented crystal basis vectors is specified.
 Each line of the input file contains the three components of a primitive lattice vector oriented according to the grain orientation in the simulation box.
 The first (last) three lines correspond to the primitive lattice vectors of the first (second) grain.
 An example for a :math:`\Sigma\langle001\rangle` misorientation is given at the end.

 If no synthetic energy difference between the grains is created, u0=0, the force computation is omitted.
-In this case, the order parameter of the driving force can be used to track the grain boundary motion throughout the simulation.
+In this case, still, the order parameter of the driving force is computed and can be used to track the grain boundary motion throughout the simulation.

 **Restart, fix_modify, output, run start/stop, minimize info:**

-No information about this fix is written to :doc: `binary restart files`.
+No information about this fix is written to :doc: `binary restart files <restart>`.

 The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the potential energy of atom interactions with the grain boundary